 Telangana draws investments worth Rs 2.34 lakh cr in 8 yrs

-The state government through its T-IDEA (Telangana State lndustrial Development and Entrepreneur advancement) lncentive Scheme 2014 is providing various kinds of incentives to the entrepreneurs, besides setting up Telangana Industrial Health Clinic as Non-Banking Finance Company (NBFC) with a corpus of Rs 100 crores of which Rs 10 crore is funded by the government.
+The state government through its T-IDEA (Telangana State Industrial Development and Entrepreneur Advancement) incentive Scheme 2014 is providing various kinds of incentives to the entrepreneurs, besides setting up Telangana Industrial Health Clinic as a Non-Banking Finance Company (NBFC) with a corpus of Rs 100 crores of which Rs 10 crore is funded by the government.

 According to the report, till now more than 200 sick units were assisted by TIHCL.
-For revival of Ramagundam Fertilizers & chemicals Limited, the state government has confirmed the equity of 11 per cent.
+For the revival of Ramagundam Fertilizers & chemicals Limited, the state government has confirmed the equity of 11 percent.
 Equity and till date over Rs 261 crore was released towards part of the equity and setting up infrastructure.